nicolas-van/bootstrap-4-github-pages/index.md

 You should at least edit the `_config.yml` file to edit your website's metadata, like the title, description and repository URL.

+### Customize your theme

+Let's be honest, this theme uses a vanilla version of Bootstrap 4 and an unmodified Bootstrap is quite unpleasant to the eye.
+You want to change that.

+You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website, possibly referring to the [Bootstrap documentation](https://getbootstrap.com/) or the [Jekyll documentation](https://jekyllrb.com/) when needed.
+This is a normal part of web development and it is outside the scope of this guide.

+But if you don't know where to start I can recommend you to import a starting theme from [Bootswatch](https://bootswatch.com/).

+* Go on [Bootswatch](https://bootswatch.com/) and choose a theme that you like.
+* Using the top bar, download its `_variables.scss` and `_bootswatch.scss` files.
+* Copy the content of `_variables.scss` in `_sass/_variables.scss`.
+* Copy the content of `_bootswatch.scss` in `_sass/_bootstrap_customization.scss`.

+That's it, you now have a totally different appearance compared to a vanilla Bootstrap 4.

 ### Modify the content

 You probably don't want the present guide to be the front page of your website, so you should edit the `index.md` file.
 You probably also want to edit or delete the `CONTRIBUTING.md`, `README.md` and `LICENSE.md` files.